RocketChat/docs-old/bots/configure-bot-environment/README.md

 ## Common set of variables

-Most of the bots you create will listen and respond to direct messages and all new public channels and private groups:
+The common set for the majority of bots is to listen and respond to direct messages and all new public channels and private groups:

 - `RESPOND_TO_DM=true`
 - `LISTEN_ON_ALL_PUBLIC=true`